Sh1pley/doc_share/README.md

 ## Project Demo
 A deployed version of this app is available @ `https://doc-share-vwat.onrender.com/`

+* special note *

+| Hobby tier for Render does not offer persistent disk access.
+So data records for accounts, and documents will persist to the postgres instance, but saved files ( markdown docs ) will not actually save.

 ## MVP Target
 The target for the MVP is to create a functional document-sharing platform for teachers.
 The platform should allow teachers to upload Markdown documents, generate unique public URLs for sharing, and display those documents as web pages that students can access.